-A provision for uncollectible accounts is recorded if a receivable balance relating to contractual rent, rent recorded on a straight-line basis, or tenant reimbursements is considered by management to be uncollectible.
-At December 31, 2013, and 2012, the allowance for doubtful accounts totaled \$0.2 million and \$0.6 million, respectively.
+A provision for uncollectible accounts is recorded if a receivable balance relating to contractual rent, rent recorded on a straight-line basis, tenant reimbursements or other billed amounts is considered by management to be uncollectible.
+At December 31, 2014, and 2013, the allowance for doubtful accounts totaled \$0.1 million and \$0.2 million, respectively.